Shirley Dynevor: Personal life and death

-In 1954, she met actor Gerard Dynevor (d.1966) after he joined the Theatre Workshop.
+In 1954, she met actor Gerard Dynevor (d.
+1966) after he joined the Theatre Workshop.
 He invited her to a café within minutes of meeting, where he proposed to her.
 Later that year, she would give birth to a son, Jonathan.
 They would later have another son, Tim.
 After Gerard left acting, the family moved to Altrincham where Gerard worked as a director at Granada Television.

 In 1989, Dynevor married guitarist Simon White.

 Her granddaughters Phoebe and Hattie Dynevor are also actresses.

 In 2009, she was diagnosed with dementia.

-On 10 January 2023, Dynevor died, aged 89.
+Dynevor died in Altrincham on 10 January 2023, aged 89.